sakir-man/sakir-man.github.io/_teaching/2014-spring-teaching-1.md

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+Tugas 1
 ======

-Heading 2
+Tugas 2
 ======

-Heading 3
+Tugas 3
 ======